HaukeBartsch/LoCo/README.md

 2019-04-12 12:12:01: INFO This is a log entry.
 ```

 Over time log entries from different files will tell how events follow each other.
 They tell stories.
 Understanding such stories will help us understand the system that generates them.
-This is not a problem about error detection or unusual events.
+We do not want to do error detection or find unusual events.
 We want to understand the normal operation of a system.

 If you do not have an example source of log files you may use a log file generator in the 'testdata' folder.

+Once you have the logs that document our events you can analyze them to find sequential pattern using the LoCo executable.

 Test if calling the executable on the command line shows it usage help.